Capedbitmap/Edulytics/README.md

 ## Copyright

-© 2025 Mustafa Sheibani All rights reserved.
+© 2025 Mustafa Sheibani.
+All rights reserved.
 No part of this code may be used, reproduced, modified, distributed, or transmitted in any form or by any means without the prior written permission of the copyright owner.